catchupTJC/catchuptjc.github.io/about.md

 <br>
 <br>Catchuptjc is a platform for members to catch up on True Jesus Church (TJC) sermons they might have missed, or to re-read sermons they have heard.
 (Sometimes after a sermon, we walk away not remembering what we've learnt, let alone the title of the sermon!)
 <br>
 <br>These sermons come from a range of TJC branches and countries, although you will find that they are primarily from TJC Adam Road & Telok Kurau (Singapore), as well as TJC Subang (Malaysia).
-Sermons notes from Singapore, UK and USA resemble word-for-word transcripts, while sermons notes from Malaysia are often in point form.
+Sermon notes from Singapore, UK and USA resemble word-for-word transcripts, while sermon notes from Malaysia are often in point form.
 <br>
 <br>On this site, we hope to encourage conversations about the word of God too.
 After every sermon, you will find comment sections where you can leave your thoughts or questions from what you've read.
 Let us build one another up (1 Thessalonians 5:11b).
 <br>